reactjs/react.dev/content/docs/hooks-reference.md

 #### Cleaning up an effect {#cleaning-up-an-effect}

-Often, effects create resources that need to be cleaned up before the component leaves the screen, such as a subscription or timer ID.
+Often, effects create resources (subscriptions, timers, listeners) that need to be cleaned up before the component leaves the screen or before the component rerenders.
 To do this, the function passed to `useEffect` may return a clean-up function.
 For example, to create a subscription:

 ```js
 useEffect(() => {